Howard Finkel

 Howard Finkel (June 7, 1950 – April 16, 2020) was an American professional wrestling ring announcer, backstage worker, and occasional professional wrestler, best known for his appearances in WWE.
 He began working for Vincent J. McMahon's World Wide Wrestling Federation (WWWF) in 1975, and was a Madison Square Garden ring announcer since 1977.
-Finkel was WWE's longest-serving employee (40 years) and is widely regarded as the greatest ring announcer of all time.
+Finkel was WWE's longest-serving employee (40 years).
 He was inducted into the WWE Hall of Fame in 2009.

 Early life

 Finkel was born on June 7, 1950, in the city of Newark, New Jersey, and grew up with a Jewish family.